Mohammad Yunus Saleem

 Mohammad Yunus Saleem (1912 – 15 January 2004) was an Indian politician, scholar, and lawyer, who was also active in the religious field.
-He was also a poet who campaigned to make Urdu the second official language.
+He was also a poet who campaigned to make Urdu the second official language of India.
 He was also a devout Muslim, who regularly observed Namaz and never missed Roza.
 The Mohammad Yunus Saleem Memorial Education Trust was established by his son Junaid Abdul Rehman to promote the study of the Quran.

 Early life

 Born in 1912 in Mahona, district Lucknow, Saleem studied at the Christian Mission College in Lucknow then did his B.A. and L.L.B. at Osmania University in Hyderabad.

 Before moving to Hyderabad, Yunus lived in a mosque in Lucknow with his father.
 When the Nizam of Hyderabad Mir Osman Ali Khan was in Lucknow on a state visit to see William Malcolm Hailey, home member of the Executive Council of the Governor-General of India, Yunus went to meet the Nizam and offered him a rare manuscript of the Quran.
 Impressed, the Nizam asked his Prime Minister Mir Yousuf Ali Khan, Salar Jung III to nominate him for a scholarship so that he could continue his studies.
 Yunus went to Hyderabad in anticipation, but never received his scholarship.
 He decided to remain in Hyderabad anyway and enrolled at the university, funding his studies by tutoring.
 He was keenly interested in Urdu and had been writing poems from a young age; in Hyderabad he added his pen name Saleem to his name.